vintasoftware/django-react-boilerplate/README.md

 ### SendGrid

 To enable sending emails from your application you'll need to have a valid SendGrid account and also a valid verified sender identity.
-After finishing the validation process you'll be able to generate the API credentials and define the `SENDGRID_USERNAME` and `SENDGRID_PASSWORD` envvars on Render.com.
+After finishing the validation process you'll be able to generate the API credentials and define the `SENDGRID_USERNAME` and `SENDGRID_PASSWORD` environment variables on Render.com.

 These variables are required for your application to work on Render.com since it's pre-configured to automatically email admins when the application is unable to handle errors gracefully.

+### Media storage

+Media files integration with S3 or similar is not supported yet.
+Please feel free to contribute!

 ### Sentry